Past Research Projects

-BiOrbic’s research programme focuses on three critical pillars of the bioeconomy through fundamental research platforms and collaborative projects with industry.
+Prior to our current structure, BiOrbic’s research programme focused on three critical pillars of the bioeconomy through fundamental research platforms and collaborative projects with industry.
+You can learn more about the projects that fell under these pillars below.

 Extracting valuable molecules from biomass.